Sriramjupally/AI1110_Assignments/README.md

-To submit Assignments for AI1110 Course
+To submit Assignments for AI1110(Probability and Random Variables) Course.